Maurice Dunne (racing driver): 1975

 He started in the Mondello Racing Drivers School under John and Marijka Murphy in Mondello Park Donore, Co.
 Kildare on 29 November 1975, the same date as the death of racing driver Graham Hill.

 1976-1977

 He raced with Mondello Park Racing Driver School.

 He suffered a crash in a Lotus 61 at Mondello Park.

 1978

 Driving a Crosslé 20F bought for £1000, he competed in the 1978 Irish Formula Ford Championship, won by Michael Roe.

 He placed 3rd at the Phoenix Park Motor Races, Dublin 1978.

 1979

-Driving a Formula Ford Van Diemen, he competed at the Formula Ford Festival Brand Hatch 1979.
+Driving a Formula Ford Van Diemen, he competed at the Formula Ford Festival Brands Hatch 1979.

 He loaned the car to David Griffin, who drove at the Phoenix Park Motor Races, Dublin 1979.

 1980

 In 1980 Dunne was under the management of Brian Tuite Racing, he won a number of Marlboro Driver of the Day awards at various meetings, culminating in the win of the 1980 Marlboro Driver of the Year award, presented by the Irish McLaren Formula 1 driver John Watson.

 He won the 1980 Irish Formula Ford Championship sponsored by Irish Nationwide Building Society.

 He drove a Formula Ford Van Diemen RF79 sponsored by Hales Freight Limited.

 He raced at the 1980 Formula Ford Festival at Brands Hatch and was 2nd in Heat 1 and taken off in the Quarter Final by a Formula Ford from the 'TDC Builders' sponsored racing team.

 He was offered a Formula 3 drive by Eddie Jordan after the win but declined because of a lack of sponsorship.

 He won the Phoenix Park Motor Races, Dublin 1980, broadcast live on Raidió Teilifís Éireann.

 The race featured Tommy Byrne with commentary from Eddie Jordan and Alan Tyndall of RPM.

 He raced in the UK, at Brands Hatch, Oulton Park, and won two races at Aintree Race Track.